tarwn/lessthandot-hugo/blogs/content/posts/2013-10-14-angularjs-vs-knockout-modules-and-di-6.md

 Full source available at [Angular/ModuleError.html][6].

-The next thing I&#8217;m concerned with is how errors will look once the framework has wired together my dependencies.
-Instead of returning a list of items, I&#8217;m going to modify the service to throw an explicit error and see what the result looks like.
+The next thing I'm concerned with is how errors will look once the framework has wired together my dependencies.
+Instead of returning a list of items, I'm going to modify the service to throw an explicit error and see what the result looks like.

 ```javascript
 var sampleServices = angular.module('sampleServices', []);